andrasklein/blog.github.io/content/posts/post_office/index.md

 draft: false
 ---

-This will be an active directory network with one server and two workstations.
+This will be an Active Directory network with one server and two workstations.

 To be continued...